julianlam/feps/fep/888d/fep-888d.md

 - Content negotiation for JSON-LD consumers.
 IRIs SHOULD return machine-friendly context documents or term definitions when requested via the `Accept: application/ld+json` HTTP header, and SHOULD otherwise return human-friendly proposal documents or term definitions by default.
 - Sub-namespaces for each FEP.
 Identifiers for each term SHOULD be allocated within the namespace of the FEP that defines them.
-- A top-level context document that contains terms promoted to "common usage" SHOULD be available at the base IRI.

 At minimum, the following redirects SHOULD resolve as follows: